CSMarckitus/Photoshop/Readme.md

 >
 >cd photoshop; make; ./Photoshop2020
 >
->NOTE: Arch and based distros, need the following commands:
+>NOTE: If you get an memory access error message, you need to install valgrind in your distro and execute the program with it.
 ><br>
-> sudo pacman -S valgrind
+> Example in an Arch or based distro:
 ><br>
-> And then:
+> Install the program: sudo pacman -S valgrind
 ><br>
->cd photoshop; make; valgrind ./Photoshop2020
+>Executing the program: cd photoshop; make; valgrind ./Photoshop2020

 <br>